 A couple of years ago, Brian Eno gave a lecture in which he spoke of the culture in Russia before and just after the Revolution.
 Having believed himself to be pretty knowledgable on the subject, Eno found to his surprise that after seeing a show at the Barbican, he in fact knew relatively little.
 There were so many artists on show who were completely unknown to him.

-All the same, the revolution itself didn’t directly initiate a cultural golden age in Russia, because it’s artistic and intellectual climate were already thriving in the years before 1917.
+The revolution itself didn’t directly initiate a cultural golden age in Russia, because it’s artistic and intellectual climate were already thriving in the years before 1917.
 Rather it gave an added boost of utopian idealism.
 The prerevolutionary period was one of rapid evolution, in which seminal figures like Malevich and Kandinsky produced their most innovative work and formulated key concepts.
 Russian artists and ideas travelled back and forth along the railway lines between St Petersburg, Moscow and the great cities of Europe; making significant contributions to the development of Modernism.
 Manifestos appeared and lofty goals were declared; the Future is Now!
 It was also a time of great acquisition.
 Collectors brought prodigious quantities of the latest art from Paris, Munich and Berlin back to Russia.
 The media too had recently been granted new freedoms which helped to stimulate debate and there were a great many exhibitions that enabled artists to get their work seen.
 All these things paved the way for further developments in Russian art; laying foundations and seeding the vibrant cultural scene.
 After the revolution, although initially there were some progressive measures taken by the new government to encourage the development of art; in actual fact the writing was on the wall for totally free expression, because the Bolsheviks believed they needed to maintain control over every aspect of life, making the personal, political.
 This last point is especially interesting in relation to Soviet Cinema, which I’ll come on to a bit later.

 Of course, in a stable society art is allowed to be political or express a contradictory view to the prevailing government.
 Before the war, having been infiltrated by the Okhrana (the Tsar’s secret police) and under surveillance in the countries to which many were exiled; the Bolshevik leaders had developed their fair share of ‘who’s behind the door’ paranoia.
 Then, their party emerged from the fringes of politics and got a lucky break into power.
 They weren’t going to let anything stop them from keeping hold of it; which included any art (or artist) perceived as subversive or critical.
 It’s true that the Tsarist régime had imposed censorship on cultural matters, but that would eventually pale into insignificance in comparison to the repression that came later.